What is the job outlook for O&P practitioners?

 Classes in religion are part of the core curriculum in each of the University's schools and programs.
 The required religion courses further one’s understanding of healthcare ethics, crisis counseling, and other career focused areas.

 Will I need to attend chapel as a student of Loma Linda University?

 Yes, for on campus students it is required.
 Weekly chapels build community among LLU students from all eight schools, while confronting current issues and integrating faith and learning.

 Do you give preference to Seventh-day Adventists?

 Loma Linda University accepts students from all faiths and backgrounds.
-Each year we accept qualified applicants who are and are not members of the Seventh-day Adventist Church.
-On the campus of Loma Linda University over 60 religions are represented by the student body.
+On the campus of Loma Linda University over 60 worldviews are represented by the student body.